pauldreik/rdfind/README.md

 11. Sort on device and inode(speeds up file reading).
 Perform a checksum calculation for each file.
 12. Only keep files on the list with the same size and checksum.
 These are duplicates.
 13. Sort list on size, priority number, and depth.
 The first file for every set of duplicates is considered to be the original.
 14. If flag ”-makeresultsfile true”, then print results file (default).
-Exit.(?)
 15. If flag ”-deleteduplicates true”, then delete (unlink) duplicate files.
 Exit.
 16. If flag ”-makesymlinks true”, then replace duplicates with a symbolic link to the original.
 Exit.
 17. If flag ”-makehardlinks true”, then replace duplicates with a hard link to the original.
 Exit.